 Method 3: Remove the publisher from untrusted list in IE

-To do this, search for and open Internet Explorer from the Windows 10 search bar.
-Click on the gear icon at the top right corner of IE window and then select Internet Options.
+To do this, search for and open Internet Options via the Windows search bar.

 Go to Content tab and click on Publishers under Certificates.
 In the “Untrusted Publisher” tab, look for and select the publisher of the app, and click on Remove to remove it from the untrusted list.